ChuckFerrando/product-leadership-operating-system/pillars /pillar-1-product-leadership-systems-architecture/README.md

 - Investments are governed through portfolio decision systems
 - Delivery is executed through a repeatable product operating model
 - Outcomes are measured and fed back into governance
-- Decision Intelligence provides measurement, analytics, and decision support across the entire operating model
+- Decision Intelligence provides measurement, signals, dashboards, and descriptive analytics across the operating model

 ---